TRI Around the World

 Organization for Economic Co-operation and Development

-The Organization for Economic Co-operation and Development (OECD) Exit is an intergovernmental organization made up of representatives from 34 countries in North America, South America, Europe, and the Asia-Pacific region, as well as the European Commission, who regularly meet to coordinate and synchronize policies, discuss issues of mutual concern, and work together to respond to international problems.
+The Organization for Economic Co-operation and Development (OECD) is an intergovernmental organization made up of representatives from 35 member countries in North America, South America, Europe, and the Asia-Pacific region, as well as the European Commission, who regularly meet to coordinate and harmonize policies, discuss issues of mutual concern, and work together to respond to international problems.

 OECD and PRTRs

-Current PRTR-related activities include: developing methods to make PRTR data from different countries more comparable to enable the use of PRTRs on a continental and global scale, developing and cataloging techniques for estimating emissions from point and nonpoint sources, and promoting the use of PRTR information as a way to assess progress toward global sustainability.
+Current OECD activities include developing methods to make PRTR data from different countries more comparable to enable the use of PRTRs on a continental and global scale, cataloging techniques for estimating emissions from point and nonpoint sources and promoting the use of PRTR information to assess progress toward global sustainability.
+In particular, PRTR data are well suited to assess progress toward the United Nations’ Sustainable Development Goals (SDGs), such as Goal 12 (target 12.4).
+Global analyses of PRTR data are currently underway to integrate data from multiple PRTRs, document methods, and recommend indicators to help in tracking progress toward selected SDGs.
+Learn more about the SDG PRTR project in the TRI National Analysis.

-- PRTR.net Exit: This website provides a global portal to PRTR information and activities from countries and organizations around the world, and aims to assist countries in the development, implementation and improvement of PRTR programs.
+- PRTR.NET: This website (developed by OECD in cooperation with the United Nations Economic Commission for Europe) is a global portal to PRTR information and activities from countries and organizations around the world that countries can use to develop, implement, and improve PRTR programs.

 Commission for Environmental Cooperation